fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 ### Skipping Tests

-While the markers discussed in Marking Test Functions, on page 31 were names of your own choosing, pytest includes a few helpful builtin markers: skip, skipif, and xfail.
+While the markers discussed in Marking Test Functionswere names of your own choosing, pytest includes a few helpful builtin markers: skip, skipif, and xfail.
 I’ll discuss skip and skipif in this section, and xfail in the next.